 - 1 cup frozen corn

 - 1. In a large bowl, mix flour and salt; cut in shortening until crumbly.
 Gradually add milk, tossing with a fork until dough holds together when pressed.
 Shape into a disk; wrap in plastic wrap.
 Refrigerate for 30 minutes or overnight.

 - 2. On a lightly floured surface, roll dough to 1/8-in. thickness.
 Using a floured 2-1/2-in. heart-shaped or round cutter, cut 18 shapes.
 Place 1 in. apart on ungreased baking sheets.
 Bake at 425° for 8-11 minutes or until golden brown.
 Cool on a wire rack.

-- 3. For soup, in a Dutch oven, heat butter over medium-high heat.
+- 3. For soup, heat butter in a Dutch oven over medium-high heat.
 Add the potatoes, onion, celery and carrots; cook and stir for 5-7 minutes or until onion is tender.

 - 4. Stir in the flour, salt and pepper until blended; gradually whisk in broth.
-Bring to a boil, stirring occasionally.
+Bring to a boil over medium-high heat, stirring occasionally.
 Reduce heat; simmer, uncovered, for 8-10 minutes or until potatoes are tender.
 Stir in remaining ingredients; heat through.
 Serve with pastries.
 Yield: 6 servings.

 Reviews for Chicken Potpie Soup